loalon/gbcrawler/README.md

 ## Installation

-Python 3 is requiered
+Python 3 is requiered.

-Copy GBcrawler.py to folder you desire and proper import as explained [**Usage**](#usage)
+Copy GBcrawler.py to the folder of your project and import it as explained in [**Usage**](#usage)

 ## Usage

-Creating an object with the GenBank filename as a parameter
+To get the GenBank data, create an object with the GenBank filename as a parameter:

 ```
 import GBcrawler from GB crawler
 GBobject = GBcrawler("tth1.gb")
 ```

-The following data can be adquired using:
+The following data can be adquired using: attributes or methods

 Attribute references:
   * `sequenceID` returns sequence identification